The Vexed Question of

 Krishnamurti ayanamsha and Raman ayanamsha are probably the two most popular non-Lahiri choices.

-Dr. Raman wrote dozens of clear books in English.
-Many English-educated Jyotishi were influenced by his scientific attitude; his grasp of the ancient Sanskrit, Tamil, Malayalam, and other historic sacred literatures; and most importantly his research into astronomical and mathematical foundations of Jyotisha calculations.
+Dr. Raman wrote dozens of clearly argued English-language books that articulated the principles of Jyotisha.
+Many Jyotishi who had been educated in English-medium schools were influenced by his scientific attitude; his grasp of the ancient Sanskrit, Tamil, Malayalam, and other historic sacred literatures; and most importantly his research into astronomical and mathematical foundations of Jyotisha calculations.

 Dr. Raman's reputation for thoroughness in his research convinced many readers of the validity of his ayanamsha and its superior results.
-Raman's ayanamsha is by far the most used after Lahiri.
+After the very predominant Lahiri ayanamsha, it could be said that overall, the second most popular ayanamsha is use is Raman's ayanamsha.

-Followers of Paramahamsha Yoganandain the West often request the ayanamsha of Paramahamsha Yogananda' s highly respected guru Shri Yukteshwar.
+Followers of Autobiography of a Yogi 1893-1952 Swami Yogananda in the West often request the ayanamsha of Swami Yogananda' s highly respected guru Shri Yukteshwar .

 Shri Yukteshwar's ayanamsha is significantly out of the range of conventional precession rates, and is used by only a very small minority of working astrologers.